Smit-create/Assignment-1-MnC19/submission.md

    #### After doing the assignment and having all the output files you will be commiting them.
    * do `git add .`
-   * then `git commit -m "any message you feel like giving to the coomit" `
+   * then `git commit -m "any message you feel like giving to the commit" `
    * then simply do `git push` and provide any creds if required

 * Part 2 creating a PR from your repo to original repo